 Welcome!
 We're glad you'll be joining us at Cornell.

-To finalize your registration, please
+To finalize your enrollment, please

 1. Complete required items on the checklist below.
 Failure to do so may result in restricted access to your grades and transcript.

 2. Review general orientation information about academic advising, bursar accounts, housing and dining, transportation, and student life resources.

 If you have any questions, please contact us.

 You may not come to campus before submitting proof of being fully vaccinated for COVID-19.

 It is also highly recommended that you receive a COVID-19 booster as soon as you're eligible.

 In addition, you must complete a PCR or Antigen test prior to arriving on campus.